 - Preparing notes, sketches, geological maps, or cross-sections

-- Reading and studying reports in order to compile information and data for geological and geophysical prospecting
+- Reading and studying reports in order to compile information and data for geological, geophysical, and environmental investigations

-- Participating in geological, geophysical, geochemical, hydrographic, or oceanographic surveys, prospecting field trips, exploratory drilling, well logging, or underground mine survey programs
+- Participating in geological, geophysical, geochemical, hydrographic, environmental, or oceanographic field studies, prospecting field trips, exploratory drilling, well logging, or underground mine survey programs

-- Plotting information from aerial photographs, well logs, section descriptions, or other databases
+- Plotting information from field work, aerial photographs, well logs, section descriptions, or other databases.

 For information about careers in your area of study, visit O*NET OnLine for detailed job descriptions, education requirements, wage and employment trend information.